EulersLoveChild/classical-mechanics-simulations/README.md

 **The angles were measured from the vertical down.
 **The positions of masses attached to springs was measured as the distance from the equilibrium positions.
+**Angles and positions were randomized to diversify the simulation.
+**Each simulation below (except N-Body) has two plots: y vs x and x vs t.
+The former is more visual and shows (and updates) the positions of each object along with side objects (which are taken to be massless), like springs and strings.
+The latter plot shows how the position changes (of objects with mass) with respect to time and is a simple scatterplot.
+    **In the formor plots, springs are always gray and strings are always black.
+Objects with mass are any color but those.
+The transparent circles of these graphs are the initial position of each of the objects with mass and are given just as a way to visually compare intial vs final positions of the system.
+    **In the latter plots, the colors of the objects with mass are the same as their colors from the first plot.

 ## 1) Pendulum on an Oscillating Mass